Frostphyr/Website/kin-event-keyer/manual.md

 KIN Event Keyer is compiled with and is targeted to run on Java SE 6 which can be downloaded [here](https://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase6-419409.html).

+**NOTE**: Machines on the Kmart network should already have Java SE 6 installed.

 ## File Format

 * The event file must an "xlsx" file.